YanZ-Github/kong-e2e-tests/README.md

 ```

 ## GitHub CI
-A PR targeting to the main branch will trigger the workflow main.yml.
-The workflow will startup the KongGateway and exec the cypress script gateway.cy.js.
+- A PR targeting to the main branch will trigger the workflow main.yml.
+- The workflow will startup the KongGateway and exec the cypress script gateway.cy.js.

+## Assumptions
+- The Kong Manager UI remains consistent.
+- No concurrent TA case running together with this test suit.
+- No need to encapsulate page object.